 Red Deer College’s faculty and staff are experts in their fields, and they share this knowledge with students through diverse research projects.
 With support from RDC’s Research Common and Research Ethics Board, and access to the facilities and centres at the College, faculty and staff are well-positioned to delve into research in their fields.

 As a teaching institution, projects related to the Scholarship of Teaching and Learning are an important part of the research undertaken by faculty and staff at RDC.
 Other research projects may be undertaken with community partners, businesses, government agencies or other post-secondary institutions.

 researchscholarshipoffice [at] rdc [dot] ab [dot] ca (Contact us) if you are interested in learning more about research at RDC.

 Want to see examples of faculty research?
-See the featured projects listed below or visit Recognition of Scholarly Awards Recipients.
+See the featured projects or the 2020 Excellence in Teaching and Learning Capstone Projects listed below or visit Recognition of Scholarly Awards Recipients.
 The RDC Digital Repository showcases scholarly, research and creative works undertaken by RDC faculty, staff and students.
 Faculty, staff and members of the public are welcome to attend research-related events to learn more.

 - A Photovoice Study of Settlement Experiences and Needs of Recent Immigrant Men in Central Alberta

 - All Souls College, Oxford in the Early Eighteenth Century